Where do you begin once your spa has decided to go green? This short list offers easy-to-implement ideas to get you started.

 1. Install energy efficient lighting like halogen, CFL and LED light bulbs.
-Energy costs can drop as much as 7%.
-Similarly, install low-flow faucet aerators to reduce water use by up to 50% and reduces water-heating needs as well.
+Energy costs for lighting and air conditioning can drop dramatically.
+Similarly, install low-flow faucet aerators to reduce water use by up to 50% and reduce water-heating needs as well.

 2. Provide skin care products free from ingredients known to pose health risks such as: parabens, petrochemicals, nanoparticles, and artificial coloring.
 Instead, look for products that contain natural, healthy, and ethically sourced and produced ingredients.

 4. Purchase unbleached (without chlorine) paper products.
-Paper towels, toilet paper, andmany other products have excellent quality and cost-effective alternatives.
-Bleached paper products not only require large amounts of energy to produce, but utilize toxic chemicals that a slow to degrade in the ecosystem negatively impacting plants, animals and people.
+Paper towels, toilet paper, and many other products have excellent quality and cost-effective alternatives.
+Bleached paper products not only require large amounts of energy to produce, but utilize toxic chemicals that are slow to degrade in the ecosystem, negatively impacting plants, animals and people.

 6. Precycle – reduce waste before you buy.
-When making purchasing decisions, consider the packaging: choose minimal packaged goods, utilize bulk purchasing options, recycled paper, and for printing use soy ink.
+When making purchasing decisions, consider the packaging: choose minimally packaged goods, utilize bulk purchasing options, recycled paper, and soy ink for printing.

 8. Use alternative pesticides to prevent pests naturally indoors and outdoors.
-This is good for people, pets and allows the natural ecosystem to still flourish.
-Think about using essential oils like peppermint, clove, lavender to thyme to help keep away unwanted pests.
+This is good for people and pets and allows the natural ecosystem to still flourish.
+Think about using essential oils like peppermint, clove, lavender and thyme to help keep away unwanted pests.

 9. Use no-VOC paints and non-toxic cleaning supplies.
 Paints without Volatile Organic Compounds (VOCs) are less toxic, produce fewer odors, and are especially beneficial for clients with chemical sensitivities.
 Chemicals used in many cleaning products can cause irritation and illness.

-10. Encourage and incentivize your staff (and even clients!) to use public transportation, carpool.
-Or try biking or walking -- good for the environment and you too!
+10. Encourage and incentivize your staff (and even clients!) to use public transportation and carpooling.
+Or try biking or walking — good for the environment and you too!

 Have we forgotten anything fundamental?
-Send us tips or other simple steps you think should be included.
+Send us your tips or other simple steps.